1. MARKETS

 INSIGHT

-360 One Wam is fairly valued at current PE, but undervalued on future earnings estimates
+360 One Wam is undervalued at both current PE and future earnings estimates.

 Right Now : Current PE vs 5 year Average PE